lem-project/lem-project.github.io/content/en/usage/usage.md

 ## Describe keys

-To know what function is bound to a key binding, use `C-x ?` (`M-x describe-key`).
+To know what function is bound to a key binding, use `C-x ?` (`Alt-x describe-key`).

 ## Describe and list available bindings

-To see the available key bindings in the current keymap, use `M-x describe-bindings`.
+To see the available key bindings in the current keymap, use `Alt-x describe-bindings`.

-You can use `M-x describe-mode` to understand in which mode the editor is in the current buffer.
+You can use `Alt-x describe-mode` to understand in which mode the editor is in the current buffer.

-You can do more and *list all Lem's existing keybindings* with `M-x documentation-describe-bindings`.
+You can do more and *list all Lem's existing keybindings* with `Alt-x documentation-describe-bindings`.
 It inspects Lem and lists keybindings, grouped by modes:

 - move, edit, mark, word, S-expressions, file, buffer, window, multiple-cursors, process, help, font and other.